The Heroic Legend of Arslan (manga): Anime

-An anime television series was announced in November 2014.
-The series is directed by Noriyuki Abe, with scripts by Makoto Uezu.
-The series aired from April 5 to September 27, 2015, on MBS's Nichi-5 timeslot and other Japan News Network stations.
-The series' first opening theme is "Boku no Kotoba Dewanai Kore wa Boku-tachi no Kotoba" (僕の言葉ではない これは僕達の言葉), performed by Uverworld, while the first ending theme is "Lapis Lazuli" (ラピスラズリ, Rapisu Razuri), performed by Eir Aoi.
-The second opening theme is "Uzu to Uzu" (渦と渦), performed by Nico Touches the Walls, while the second ending theme is "One Light", performed by Kalafina.
-An original animation DVD (OAD) was bundled with the manga's fifth limited edition volume, released on May 9, 2016.
+A 25-episode anime television series adaptation, produced by Liden Films and Sanzigen, and directed by Noriyuki Abe, with scripts by Makoto Uezu, aired from April 5 to September 27, 2015, on MBS's Nichi-5 timeslot and other Japan News Network stations.

-In North America, Funimation announced the license to the series in April 2015, and began a broadcast dub in June of the same year.

-An 8-episode second season, titled The Heroic Legend of Arslan: Dust Storm Dance (アルスラーン戦記 風塵乱舞, Arusurān Senki Fūjin Ranbu), aired from July 3 to August 21, 2016.
-Another OAD was bundled with the manga's sixth limited edition volume, which was released on November 9, 2016.
+An 8-episode second season, titled The Heroic Legend of Arslan: Dust Storm Dance, aired from July 3 to August 21, 2016.

 Video games

-A Musou crossover game developed by Koei Tecmo, titled Arslan: The Warriors of Legend (アルスラーン戦記×無双, Arusurān Senki × Musō), was released on PlayStation 3 and PlayStation 4 on October 1, 2015.
+A Musou crossover game developed by Koei Tecmo, titled Arslan: The Warriors of Legend, was released on PlayStation 3 and PlayStation 4 on October 1, 2015.
 The game was released in North America on February 9, 2016, and in Europe on February 12 of that same year.

-A smartphone game, (アルスラーン戦記 戦士の資格, Arslan Senki: Senshi no Shikaku), distributed by Sakura Soft, was launched on April 27, 2017, and ended service on August 16, 2018.
+A smartphone game, (アルスラーン戦記 戦士の資格, Arslan Senki: Senshi no Shikaku), distributed by Sakura Soft, was launched on April 27, 2017, and service ended on August 16, 2018.

 Reception

-Manga

 Alongside How Are You?, The Heroic Legend of Arslan ranked 17th on Takarajimasha's Kono Manga ga Sugoi! list of best manga of 2015 for male readers.
 The manga ranked eighth on "Nationwide Bookstore Employees' Recommended Comics of 2015" by the Honya Club online bookstore.
 The series was nominated for the 42nd Kodansha Manga Award in the shōnen category in 2018.
-The series ranked 35th on Da Vinci magazine's 17th annual "Book of the Year" 2017 list and ranked 45th on the magazine's 19th 2019 list.
+The series ranked 35th on Da Vinci magazine's 17th annual "Book of the Year" 2017 list, and number 45 on the magazine's 2019 list.
+In 2021, to celebrate the release of the manga's 100th chapter, several manga artists, including Chihiro Ishizuka and Hajime Isayama, drew tribute illustrations to commemorate the occasion.

 Sales

-By June 2018, The Heroic Legend of Arslan manga had 5.5 million copies in circulation.
-The third volume of the series received an initial print run of 370,000 copies in circulation from the period between April 2014 and March 2015.
+By September 2025, The Heroic Legend of Arslan manga had over 10 million copies in circulation.
+The third volume of the series received an initial print run of 370,000 copies in circulation for the period between April 2014 and March 2015.
 The seventh volume of the series had an initial print run of 358,000 copies in circulation from April 2017 to March 2018.
 The eleventh volume of the series had an initial print run of 265,000 copies in circulation between April 2019 and March 2020.